Chyankk/Home_Doctor/README.md

 # Home_Doctor
-Home Doctor is a mobile app
+Home Doctor is a mobile app.